 THE OLIVE TREE takes place in a Lebanese village following a long war that tore neighbors apart.
 THE COMPASSIONATE WARRIOR is about the Emir Abd el-Kader, the Muslim hero who led resistance to the French conquest of Algeria in the 19th century, and later saved the lives of thousands of Christians at a time of violence.
 (An amazing man in many ways, he has been seriously considered as the subject of a major motion picture.)

 In 2014, I was on the program at the IBBY Congress (International Board of Books for Young People) in Mexico City in September, my first time South of the Border, a wonderful experience.
 Other events were a panel at the Texas Libraries Association, and a workshop on multicultural literature at Georgetown University in Washington.
-My interest in promoting good literature about the Arab world--the modern, real life world, not the Arabian Nights!-- continues to be a major part of my life's work.
+Promoting good literature about the Arab world--the modern, real-life world, not the Arabian Nights!-- continues to be a major part of my life's work.

 Although I grew up in Massachusetts and live in Indiana, much of my writing is about the Middle East and North Africa, where I've lived and traveled for many years.
 If you're a student, I hope you'll find my books a good way to "get there"--and if you're a teacher, you'll find that they help bring the Middle East into the classroom.
 To get the talk flowing, I've included some "let's talk about" questions for each book, on this site.
 Many adults, too, find my books an effective and unusual introduction to the Exotic East, ancient and modern.